tmaxsoft-us/ofasm/docs/interface/README.md

 ## Section 3.
 Handling pointer type parameter

-Handling pointer type parameter in OFASM interface can be very tricky.
-Since the OFASM VM uses it's own virtualized memory, you need to convert the address value between native and OFASM memory in runtime.
+Handling the pointer type parameter in OFASM interface is not simple.
+Since the OFASM VM uses its own virtual memory, the address value between native and OFASM memory needs to be converted in runtime.
+Also, if the programs run in the 64-bit system, the byte size difference between them must be considered.
-Also, you need to consider the byte size difference when running the program in the 64-bit system.

 ### 1. OFASM_VM_ENTRY

-Consider below COBOL program which passes a parameter to a assembler program while having a pointer variable in the parameter.
+Let's see the below COBOL program passing a parameter which contains a pointer variable to the assembler program.

 ```cobol
        01  PGM-COMAREA.